My RLSS UK

 Contents

-Introduction and Purpose
+Introduction

 Definitions of a Conflict of Interest

-A conflict of interest exists in relation to an awarding organisation where –
+A conflict of interest exists in relation to an awarding organisation where:

-(a) its interests in any activity undertaken by it, on its behalf, or by a member of its group have the potential to lead it to act contrary to its interests in the development, delivery and award of qualifications in a way that complies with its Conditions of Recognition
+(a) its interests in any activity undertaken by it, on its behalf, or by a member of its group have the potential to lead it to act contrary to its interests in the development, delivery, and award of qualifications in a way that complies with its Conditions of Recognition

-(b) a person who is connected to the development, delivery or award of qualifications by the awarding organisation has interests in any other activity which have the potential to lead that person to act contrary to his or her interests in that development, delivery or award in a way that complies with the awarding organisation’s Conditions of Recognition, or
+(b) a person who is connected to the development, delivery, or award of qualifications by the awarding organisation has interests in any other activity which have the potential to lead that person to act contrary to his or her interests in that development, delivery or award in a way that complies with the awarding organisation’s Conditions of Recognition, or

 (c) an informed and reasonable observer would conclude that either of these situations was the case.